paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Punctual Workman
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+The job was well done.
+Florin arrived on time and just got on with the job.
+The workmanship was excellent.
+I am more than satisfied and have no hesitation on recommending him.